 Which protocol is used to call a Web service?

 Simple Object Access Protocol (SOAP) is widely recognized as the recommended protocol for enabling communication and interoperability between web service-enabled applications.
 SOAP establishes a standardized XML-based message format that facilitates seamless interaction between these applications across the web.
 By adhering to SOAP specifications, web services can exchange information and perform actions in a consistent and reliable manner, promoting compatibility and effective integration across diverse systems and platforms.

 What is the file extension of web service?

 In which event are the controls fully loaded?

 Controls are also accessed in Page_Init events but view state is not fully loaded during this event.

 What is side-by-side execution?

-ASP.NET applications are said to be running side by side when they are installed on the same computer, but use different versions of the .NET Framework .
-It is the ability to run multiple versions of an application or component on the same computer.
-You can have multiple versions of the common language runtime , and multiple versions of applications and components that use a version of the runtime, on the same machine.
+ASP.NET applications are deemed to be running side by side when they are deployed on a single computer but utilize distinct versions of the .NET Framework.
+This capability enables the concurrent execution of multiple iterations of an application or component on a shared computing environment.
+It allows for the coexistence of multiple versions of the common language runtime and enables the simultaneous presence of various applications and components, each utilizing a specific version of the runtime, on the same machine.
 This feature promotes flexibility and facilitates the seamless coexistence of diverse software versions within the same system environment.

 What is ASP.NET membership?